nzp-team/quakec/README.md

 To build, simply navigate to the `tools` directory and run the `qc-compiler-*` script for your platform.
 If unfamiliar with executing shell (`.sh`) scripts on Linux systems, give this [itsFOSS article](https://itsfoss.com/run-shell-script-linux/) a read.

 After having done this, a `build` directory will have been created, and inside of it will be more directories named after every platform.
 Copy the contents of the platform directories into your `nzp` game directory.
-(Example: copy `progs.dat` and `progs.lno` from `build/psp` to `PSP/GAME/nzportable/nzp`).
+(Example: For PSP, copy `progs.dat` and `progs.lno` from `build/handheld` to `PSP/GAME/nzportable/nzp`).